Batangas: Mythology and literature

-Scholars also identified that the ancient Batangueños, like the rest of the Tagalog tribe, worship the Supreme Creator, known as Bathala.
+Scholars also identified that the ancient Batangueños, like the rest of the Tagalogs, worship the Supreme Creator, known as Bathala.
 Lesser gods like Mayari, the goddess of the moon and her honorary brother Apolake, god of the sun, were also present.
 Dambana practices are also present in the province.

 For literature, Padre Vicente Garcia came to be known when he wrote an essay to defend José Rizal's Noli Me Tangere.

 In 2004, the province of Batangas gave Domingo Landicho (familiarly called Inggo by Batangueños) who was born in the province the Dangal ng Batangas (Pride of Batangas) Award for being the "Peoples' Poet".

+Art

 Music

 Musicologists identified Batangas as the origin of the kumintang, an ancient war song, which later evolved to become the signature of Filipino love songs the kundiman.
 From the ancient kumintang, another vocal music emerged, identified as the awit.
 The huluna, a psalm-like lullaby, is also famous in some towns, especially Bauan.

 During the Lenten Season, the Christian passion-narrative, called Pasyon by the natives, is expected in every corners of the province.
 In fact according to scholars, the very first printed version of the pasyon was authored by a layman from Rosario named Gaspar Aquino de Belen.
 Although de Belen's version was printed in 1702, it is still debated whether there were earlier versions.

 Debates may also be done while singing.
 Batangueños are known for the duplo (a sung debate where each line of the verse must be octosyllabic) and the karagatan (a sung debate where each line of the verse must be dodecasyllabic.)
 The latter, whose literal meaning is "ocean", got its name from the opening lines.
 Always, the karagatan is opened by saying some verses that alludes the depth of the sea and comparing it to the difficulty of joining the debate.
 And as mentioned above, the debate must be sung.

-Batangas is also the origin of the Balitao.
-Aside from being a form of vocal music, the Balitao is also a form of dance music.
-The Balitao, together with the Subli is the most famous form of dance native to Batangas.
+Batangas is also the origin of the balitao.
+Aside from being a form of vocal music, the balitao is also a form of dance music.
+Together with the subli, it is the most famous form of dance native to Batangas.

 Architecture and sculpture

 As shown in its ancient churches, Batangas is home to some of the best preserved colonial architectures in the country, especially evident in the municipality of Taal.

-Though not as popular as the carving industry of Laguna, Batangas is still known for the sculptures engraved in furniture.
-Sometimes, altar tables coming from Batangas were called the "friars' choice".
+Though not as popular as the carving industry of Paete, Taal is still known for the sculptures engraved in furniture.
+Sometimes, altar tables coming from Taal were called the "friars' choice".

-According to Milagros Covarubias-Jamir, another Filipino scholar, the furniture that came from Batangas during the colonial times was comparable to equivalent quality furniture from China.
+According to Milagros Covarubias-Jamir, another Filipino scholar, the furniture that came from Taal during the colonial times was comparable to equivalent quality furniture from China.
 The build of the furniture was so exquisite, nails of glues were never used.
 Still, the Batangueños knew how to maximize the use of hardwoods.
 As a result, furniture made about a hundred years ago are still found in many old churches and houses even today.